 I feel these site builders are aimed at people starting websites for the first time, and they are great for personal blogs.
 Nevertheless, it is also possible to create a sophisticated site for a business or start a website with the hope of earning money online.

 They can provide a good-looking website for a beginner in quite a short time.
 For businesses getting your site online is the easy part; getting traffic is much more difficult.
 This is where training for SEO, writing content, or Pay Per Click advertising can help.

 Ease of use

 Although the site builders are all quite easy to use, there is always a slight learning curve.
-After 10 – 15 minutes you will get the hang of how this editor works and this just by trial and error.
-At least this is what I found!
+After 10 – 15 minutes, you will get the hang of how this editor works, and this is just by trial and error.
+At least, this is what I found!

 There are many elements that you can add to your pages or site and customize as you require.
-Such as images galleries, contact form, Google maps…
+Such as image galleries, contact forms, Google maps…

 Overall the site builder is easy to use, which is great for beginners but has plenty of features for more advanced users.